ElementsProject/lightning/doc/lightning-offer.7.md

 *single\_use* (default false) indicates that the offer is only valid once; we may issue multiple invoices, but as soon as one is paid all other invoices will be expired (i.e. only one person can pay this offer).

+*nodeid* (default is this node) indicates the node's public key from which to request the invoice.

 RETURN VALUE
 ------------